-The local Ferdinand Hayden Trout Unlimited chapter (FHTU) has a keen interest in the health and vitality of the Roaring Fork River through mid-valley.
-The current boulder structure in the Roaring Fork River adjacent to the Robinson Diversion headgate is a known navigation hazard for private and commercial boaters and likely a barrier to aquatic species.

-This project will improve connections in the Roaring Fork River through mid-valley for all river users, including boaters and aquatic species.
+Roaring Fork Conservancy has a vested interest in the health and vitality of the Roaring Fork River throughout the valley.
+The current boulder structure in the Roaring Fork River adjacent to the Robinson Diversion headgate is a known navigation hazard for private and commercial boaters.
+This project will create a safe connection in the Roaring Fork River through mid-valley for all river users.
 The project will also decrease the need for annual/biannual in-channel maintenance activities in this reach of the Roaring Fork, thus reducing impacts to the river channel.

-At a recent meeting, our board voiced unanimous support for the Robinson Diversion Project, which will open up an underutilized reach of the Roaring Fork River through mid-valley for recreational users, improve connections for aquatic species and reduce impacts to the river and its riparian corridor.
+On behalf Roaring Fork Conservancy, I am writing in support of the Robinson Diversion Project.
+The project will open up an underutilized reach of the Roaring Fork River through mid-valley for recreational users, improve connections for fish and reduce impacts to the river and its riparian corridor.

 Please feel free to contact me if you have any questions or concerns.